plasmabio/plasma/docs/install/users.rst

 .. warning::

-  It is recommended to do the initial quota setup **before** letting users to connect to the hub.
+  It is recommended to do the initial quota setup **before** letting users connect to the hub.

 Finding the source device
 .........................